-Section 1.
-3 Flexible System Application
+Section 1.3 Flexible System Application

 Because the shunt motor controller has the ability to control both the armature and field circuits independently, the system can normally be adjusted for maximum system efficiencies at certain operating parameters.
-Generally speaking, with the ability of independent field and armature, the motor performance curve can be maximized through proper control application.
+Generally speaking, with the ability to independently control the field and armature, the motor performance curve can be maximized through proper control application.